I frequently use wheat flour to make pancakes.

 However, it makes me wonder, what made people question flour’s integrity? 🙂

-Before we dive into that, perhaps we should accept that the perfect product doesn’t exist inside a supermarket.
+Before we dive into that, perhaps we should accept that the perfect product doesn’t exist.
 In order to sustain 7 billion people, you’re bound to find loose ends in a supply chain.
 Whether it’s the deforestation that strips animals of their natural habitat, or companies that pay workers miserable wages… it’s hard to find an entity that scratches all the good boxes.

 For example, why would one consider using bone char to refine sugar?

 Maybe because it allows to cut back on costs.
 And believe it or not, people also question wheat flour for that same reason.